ChowdaSlime/UtilityDrawers-26.1.2/README.md

 ### Filing Cabinet

 A large scale storage block for non-stackable items, such as tools, armor, weapons, enchanted books, etc. Has a GUI to search for and interact with the items that are in it.
+It stores 4096 items by default.
+However, this can be changed in the configs.
 Separate from the storage network.
 (Although this may change in the future!)

 ### Upgrades